 How Do Credit Card Companies Calculate the Minimum Payment?

-In many cases, a credit card company will charge a percentage of the balance on the card as the minimum monthly payment.
+Most credit card issuers charge a fixed percentage of the balance on the card as the minimum monthly payment.
 If you have a $1,000 balance and a 2% minimum, you will owe at least $20 for the month.
-Part of that money will go toward interest, and a tiny portion of it will go towards your principle.
-If you didn’t charge anything more on your account, then you may only have to make a $19.95 minimum the next month.
+Part of that money will go toward interest, and a tiny portion of it will go towards your principal.
+If your balance the following month was $2,000, you would have a $40 minimum monthly payment.

 This percentage is subject to change at any time based on adjustments with your credit card company.
 You can try to predict what you owe on a regular basis, but it is best to look at your credit card statement just to be sure.
 If your percentage went from 2% to 4%, you will need to be prepared to pay more money.